What is the Salmon Docent training?

 Salmon hold ecological, commercial, and cultural significance in the Pacific Northwest.
-Through this webinar series, join regional experts to explore how our salmon survive their epic migrations and the challenges that they face in today’s changing world.
+During this 2-day fall training, join regional experts to explore how our salmon survive their epic migrations and the challenges that they face in today’s changing world.